The MARC standard format is dying!

 As part of the preparation for the pilot, training was provided to the LoC staff involved – about ten hours in total.
 The report deemed this was about right and any less would have left them under-trained.
 It is to their credit that these staff members were willing to take part in the pilot especially when it meant that they undertook this as an additional task and still had to deliver a production catalogue.
 They also had the disadvantage that the BIBFRAME software was still in development and missing a number of key facilities, such as retrieving a previously added record.
 Not easy to review your work under these conditions!

 The findings of the report are instructive.
-Not only because the report reveals that they were able to successfully transition some 13.5 million records from MARC into BIBFRAME but also for how cataloguing and library services might develop.
+Not only because the report reveals that they were able to successfully transition some 13.5 million records from MARC into BIBFRAME but also because of how cataloguing and library services might develop.
 It revealed that the theoretical concepts of Linked Data and the Semantic Web are not easily assimilated by some cataloguers and it stated that “mastery of MARC hindered their ability to use the BIBFRAME Editor effectively” even though it was set up with RDA terminology i.e., the title is labelled as “title”, not “the 245.”

 I have found this to be the case when introducing Soutron to librarians who are MARC trained.
-It is why we have never attempted to sell into any market other than special libraries.
+That is why we have never attempted to sell into any market other than special libraries.
 It takes a while to adjust to a different way of thinking when cataloguing using RDA descriptions and linking data.
 It demands more from a cataloguer in some ways because the cataloguer’s judgement becomes more important.
 The report puts it very well when it describes it thus:

 “what is the best way to link these data for this resource?”